Mental illnesses most commonly surface during adolescence and young adulthood. Among these illnesses are eating disorders.

-While the Counseling Center is not holding a speciic event to raise awareness this year, Natalie Rios, assistant director of the Counseling Center, said they are still raising awareness of eating disorders by distributing pamphlets and flyers around campus.
+While the Counseling Center is not holding a speciic event to raise awareness this year, Dr. Natalie Rios, assistant director of the Counseling Center, said they are still raising awareness of eating disorders by distributing pamphlets and flyers around campus.

 “Eating disorders can be scary to realize and talk about,” Rios said.
 “But we are still here to help students through it.”

 Common eating disorders include anorexia, bulimia and binge eating disorder.
-But there are other disorders that do not t under these categories.
+But there are other disorders that do not fall under these categories.
 According to The Diagnostic and Statistical Manual of Mental Disorders, there is another category called Other Specified Feeding or Eating Disorders.

 Rios also stressed that eating disorders are signs of much deeper psychological issues than people believing they are overweight when they are not.